tstillwell/nasa-epic-image-fetcher/README.md

 `epicFetcher.fetchLatestImages()`

-Downloads the most recently published images
+> Downloads the most recently published images

+`epicFetcher.fetchImagesByDate(date)`

+where date is a date string in the format 'YYYY-MM-DD'
+> Downloads available images for the specified date

 ## NASA EPIC API documentation